ParthPathak2104/ECG1.0.0/README.md

 # ECG1.0.0
-Run ECG1.0.0.py to play the game
+Run ECG1 main v1.py to play the game